valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 Monday and Tuesday were solid productive days at work.
 Note that I don't have many meetings and I usually don't need to talk a lot during those.

-Wednesday to Friday were the worst days since the surgery and I could do absolutely nothing.
+Wednesday to Friday were the worst days since the surgery, and I could do absolutely nothing.
 Consuming content was fine so I used that time to watch some more online courses.

 Saturday the pain was completely gone and I was back to high